-Use the OneSignal integration with ActiveCampaign to send push notifications to the web, mobile devices, and apps.
+Use the OneSignal integration with ActiveCampaign to send push notifications to the web, mobile devices, and apps, and receive OneSignal events to ActiveCampaign whenever an event occurs.
 Doing so lets you send direct and immediate communication to current and potential customers, drive engagement rates, re-engage inactive users, personalize customer experiences, and is a cost-effective addition to your marketing strategy.

-This article will show you how to connect OneSignal to ActiveCampaign and use the integration to send push notifications.
+This article explains how to connect OneSignal to ActiveCampaign to send push notifications and sync OneSignal events to ActiveCampaign.

 Take note